Navigating Casual Sex

 Sexual dynamics are inherent to both casual and long term relationships.
-Power, friction and balance are a very real and robust part of our sexuality, so learn to honour and respect them within yourself.
+Power, friction and balance are a very real and robust part of our sexuality, so learn to honor and respect them within yourself.
 Denying their presence will not make them go away but create miscommunication and problems.
-Nothing says “I’m a good lover” more than taking responsibility for your own pleasure and minimising the guesswork.
+Nothing says "I'm a good lover" more than taking responsibility for your own pleasure and minimizing the guesswork.

 Being a desirable lover means being clear about what you're offering.
 Great sex is about much more than just going through the right motions.
 It's about mindful intentions.
 When you know what you're doing, what you're offering and most importantly, why you're there, your sexual potency increases.
 This is because you are:

-- less inclined to be strategising to “get your way”.
+- less inclined to be strategizing to "get your way"